MohamedSolimann/Cube-Timer/README.md

 # CubtTimer

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
+This project will give you a scramble for rubik's cube and calculate time and give you average of 5 ,The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.

 ## Development server